 The three segments linking these two neatly reference the futility of conflict and competition.
 In her thoughtful and beautifully paced section, Sun Park introduces us to the Korean adage that pointless conflict is like trying to “cut water with a knife.”
 Susanne Dietz, in a section paralleling human culture with the physical earth, references the Goya painting, Fight with Cudgels which portrays two men bludgeoning each other oblivious to the quicksand into which they are sinking.
 Max Leach in his continued exploration of machismo digitally manipulates an image of the Frederic Leighton sculpture, An Athlete Wrestling with a Python, highlighting its frenzied melodrama.

 When an artist submerges their ego in a collaborative work the result can often lack focus.
 Yet the format of this film allows individual visions to shine through while creating a unity of shared meanings.
-Surely a lesson in there for us all.
+Faced with the divisiveness encouraged by Brexit and Trump, surely a lesson in there for us all.